Elderjs/docs/elderguide.com/elderjs.md

 This results in `{{shortcodeName background="blue"}}Inner content{{/shortcodeName}}` being output in the HTML and picked up by the shortcode parser during the page generation process.

+### Escaping a Shortcode

+In some cases, you may not want a specific shortcode to be processed.
+For example, if you are writing a blog post with code samples that include your shortcode open and close pattern, you will not want Elder.js to modify that text.
+As a workaround, Elder.js supports escaping a shortcode.
+By placing a backslash immediately in front of the shortcode open pattern, that shortcode will be left alone, and the text will display on your page as-is.

+Example: `\{{this is not a shortcode}}` will render as `{{this is not a shortcode}}`, instead of throwing an error and being replaced by `{{!this!}}` if the leading backslash was omitted.

 ## CSS

 Elder.js has 4 different modes of handling CSS each of which can be set in your `elder.config.js` by settings the desired value on the `css` key.